levonkorganyan/twitter-scraper/README.md

 for more information about usage.

 To summarize, the `create` command will start a new data set in directory `data/{SET_NAME}`.
 The `resume` command will reference an existing data set, pulling the existing cursors and resuming the original request when the set was created.

+Note: Hashtags don't require `#` character as a prefix to make it easier in bash environments